 On July 1, 2021 new contingency fee regulations come into effect, including the introduction of a prescribed standard form Contingency Fee Agreement that must be used except where the client is a sophisticated client or where the court has approved the Contingency Fee Agreement or the ultimate contingency fee.
-To learn more about the new contingency fee requirement, and to download the new standard for Contingency Fee Agreement, see the Law Society of Ontario’s Contingency Fee Reform webpage.
+To learn more about the new contingency fee requirement, and to download the new standard for Contingency Fee Agreement, see the Law Society of Ontario’s Contingency Fee Reform page and by reading 10 Tips to Adapt to the New Contingency Fee Regime.
 The above retainer agreement is not compliant with the reforms that come into effect July 1, 2021, and should not be used for new matters as of July 1, 2021.

 Retainer letters or agreements should include reference to the following:

 - identity of the lawyer and the client;

 - scope of service (is your work to be limited in any way?);